Risk-averse Decision Making with Contextual Information: Model, Sample Average Approximation, and Kernelization: Auxiliary results and proofs

 \item[(c)] The moment generating function $m(t,g,s) = \mathbb{E}_{P}[e^{t[h(g(X),s(X),Y) -\mathbb{E}_{P}[h(g(X),s(X),Y)]]}]$ is finite valued for all $g\in\widetilde{\mathcal{G}}$, $s\in \widetilde{\mathcal{S}}$, $t$ in a neighborhood of zero and $\epsilon>0$ close to zero. \end{enumerate} \end{assumption}

 Condition (\ref{eqn:assump-sec5-a-growth}) is a kind of uniform integrability condition, see Chapter 3 in \cite{billingsley2013convergence}.
 Condition (\ref{eqn:assump-sec5-a-growth}) holds when $\widetilde{\mathcal{G}},\widetilde{\mathcal{S}}$ are bounded and $\mathcal{X}\times \mathcal{Y}$ is a compact set.
 In condition (\ref{eqn:assump-equi-continuou}), we assume the equi-continuity of $\widetilde{\mathcal{G}}$ and $\widetilde{\mathcal{S}}$ over $\mathcal{X}_\epsilon$.
-This condition may be fulfilled under some moderate conditions of $\widetilde{\mathcal{G}},\widetilde{\mathcal{S}}$.
+This condition may be fulfilled under some moderate conditions on $\widetilde{\mathcal{G}},\widetilde{\mathcal{S}}$.
 We will return to this in Section \ref{sec:DR-rkhs} where $\widetilde{\mathcal{G}},\widetilde{\mathcal{S}}$ are defined within reproducing kernel Hilbert spaces.
-Assumption \ref{assump:SAA_convergence-bounded} (\ref{assump:SAA_convergence-bounded-h}) requires the growth condition of function $h$, which can be verified in specific problems and is important for the use of Cram\'{e}r’s Large Deviation Theorem.
-Assumption \ref{assump:SAA_convergence-bounded} (\ref{assump:SAA-convergence-bounded-mgf}) requires that the moment generating function is finite valued, which is a common assumption in SAA literature.
-It holds if the probability distribution of the random variable dies exponentially fast in the tails.
+Assumption \ref{assump:SAA_convergence-bounded} (b) requires the growth condition of function $h$, which can be verified in specific problems and is important for the use of Cram\'{e}r’s Large Deviation Theorem.
+Assumption \ref{assump:SAA_convergence-bounded} (c) requires that the moment generating function is finite valued, which is a common assumption in SAA literature.
+It holds if the probability distribution of the random variable has exponentially decaying tails.
 In particular, it holds if the random variable is supported on a bounded subset, see \cite{shapiro2008stochastic}.
-In the Section \ref{sec:consist-saa-rkhs}, we will show how these assumptions can be verified with specific hypothesis spaces, such as the reproducing kernel Hilbert spaces.
+In Section \ref{sec:consist-saa-rkhs}, we will show how these assumptions can be verified with specific hypothesis spaces, such as the reproducing kernel Hilbert spaces.

 \begin{lemma} Let Assumptions \ref{assumption:convex_finite-minimum} (a) and \ref{assump:SAA_convergence-bounded} hold.
 Then for any $\delta > 0$, there exist positive constants $\epsilon < \frac{\delta}{6}$, $C(\epsilon,\delta)$ and $\beta(\epsilon,\delta)$, independent of $N$ such that